aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/adjust-pdf-page-size/_index.md

 # Adjust PDF Page Size with Aspose.HTML for Java

 Generating PDFs from HTML is a common requirement for reports, invoices, and e‑books.
-When you **adjust PDF page size** you ensure that the final document matches the layout you designed in HTML.
+When you **adjust PDF page size** you ensure that the final document matches the layout you designed in HTML, and you can easily **convert HTML to PDF** with the exact dimensions you need.
 In this tutorial you’ll learn how to render HTML as PDF, set custom dimensions, and control whether the page automatically expands to the widest content.
 We’ll walk through a complete, hands‑on example using Aspose.HTML for Java.

 ## Quick Answers
 - **What does “adjust PDF page size” mean?** It lets you define the width and height of each PDF page or let the renderer automatically fit the widest element.